 Dr. Mike Evans is founder of the Health Design Lab at the Li Ka Shing Knowledge Institute, an Associate Professor of Family Medicine and Public Health at the University of Toronto, and a staff physician at St. Michael’s Hospital.

-- It is very important to seek medical advice as soon as possible if you think you have had a concussion
+- Stop what you are doing, let someone know what happened and get help.
+It is very important to seek medical advice as soon as possible if you think you have had a concussion.

 - Tell whoever is around you at the time that you think you have a concussion.
 They could be a family member, friend, co-worker, teammate, or coach.